Program Overview

 In an intensive six-week course of study, faculty members, graduate students and independent scholars from around the world, in the humanities and social sciences, explore recent developments in critical theory.

-Participants work with the SCT’s core faculty of distinguished scholars and theorists in one of four six-week seminars.
+Participants work with the SCT’s core faculty of distinguished scholars and theorists in one of three six-week seminars.
 Each faculty member offers, in addition, a public lecture and a colloquium (based on an original paper) which are attended by the entire group.

-The 2025 summer session at the School of Criticism and Theory will be held in-person in Ithaca, June 8 - July 17, 2025.
+The 2026 summer session at the School of Criticism and Theory will be held in-person in Ithaca, June 8 - July 16, 2026.

-2025 Faculty
+2026 Faculty

 Six-Week Seminars: